Welcome to the Computational Turbulence Laboratory (CTLab) at KU!

 AI-Driven Naval Applications

 Our pioneering work, as demonstrated by our publication in Aghaei-Jouybari, et. al. (2021), J. Fluid Mech.
-912, A8, represents the very first attempt to predict the roughness equivalent sandgrain height (ks) using AI. ks is a key hydrodynamic parameter that characterizes both the hydrodynamic drag and the underwater radiated noise level.
+912, A8, represents the very first attempt to predict the roughness equivalent sandgrain height (ks) using Machine Learning techniques. ks is a key hydrodynamic parameter that characterizes both the hydrodynamic drag and the underwater radiated noise level.
 Generating a comprehensive DNS database, consisting of 45 surfaces (24 of them shown below), we designed a neural network that predicts ks with less than 10% error — a significant improvement compared to the existing correlations.